charmoniumQ/wf-reg-test/docs/ncsa_delta_proposal.md

 # Target Problem

-We would like to study the usage and efficacy of these techniques and even improve them.
+We plan to study the usage and efficacy of these techniques and even improve them.
-However, there is a dearth of data on the repeatability of computational experiments.
+However, to do so, we need data on the repeatability of computational experiments, and such data generally has not been collected and made public.
-There are experimental registries, but they do not store prior results, so we cannot tell if the experiment is repeatable.
+Experimental registries do exist, but they do not store prior results, so we cannot tell if the experiment is repeatable.
-We plan to collect data on software collapse of computational experiments by automatically running computational experiments from public registries.
+We will collect data on software collapse of computational experiments by automatically running computational experiments from public registries.
-The resources of NCSA Delta are necessary because there are many registries, each experiment can have many versions, and each version may take a while to run.
+The resources of Delta are necessary because there are many registries, each experiment can have many versions, and each version may take a while to run.
 These registries include:

 - [nf-core](https://nf-co.re/) <!-- TODO describe each in a sentence -->